gonzalobravoargentina/photoquadrats_tools/README.md

-# Photoquadrats 📸🌊
+# Photoquadrats_tools 📸🌊

-**Photoquadrats** is a collection of R scripts for managing, processing, and analyzing metadata from photoquadrats, designed to streamline workflows for marine research and annotation platforms.
+**Photoquadrats_tools** is a collection of R scripts for managing, processing, and analyzing metadata from photoquadrats, designed to streamline workflows for marine research and annotation platforms.

 ---